avargasv/ContribsGH2-Z-T/postZIOTest.md

 a pure function used, as it name suggests, to group by repository the contributions of a given organization.
-It is used as an auxiliary function by `contributorsByOrganization`, which is the effectual function that actually implements our endpoint by building, as a deferred effect, the `List[Contributor]` that will be transformed by ZIO-Http into the desired Http response.
+It is used as an auxiliary function by `contributorsByOrganization`, which is the effectual function that actually implements our endpoint by building, as a deferred effect, the `List[Contributor]` that will be transformed by ZIO HTTP into the desired HTTP response.

 ## 4.1 Testing a pure function.